Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 The DAF used new, relevant information and best available science to evaluate potential environmental effects of the Proposed Action and Alternatives.

-The Draft EIS contains the description of the Proposed Action and alternatives, affected environment, and environmental consequences, including cumulative effects, for 15 resource areas under each alternative:
+The Final EIS contains the description of the Proposed Action and alternatives, affected environment, and environmental consequences, including cumulative effects, for 15 resource areas under each alternative:

 • • Air Quality